--Primary Test: If the probe been filled with the correct filling solution, the blue protective cap removed, and is being gently stirred in the water, the readings should be reasonable (6 mg/L to 10 mg/L is typical).
+-Primary Test: If the probe is filled with the correct filling solution, the blue protective cap is removed, and it is being gently stirred in the water, the readings should be reasonable (6 mg/L to 10 mg/L is typical).

 -Secondary Test: If the readings are unsatisfactory, try a new membrane cap and calibrate the probe.

 -Secondary Test: Check for an air bubble inside the membrane cap.

 Tips and tricks for using the Dissolved Oxygen Probe

 What is the difference between a regular Dissolved Oxygen Probe and the Optical DO Probe?
 Which one should I buy?